What is Going to Happen to Tax Credits, Cost-Sharing Reduction, and Medicaid under Trump and the Republican ObamaCare Repeal Plan?

-We explain what happens to cost assistance (Tax Credits, CSR, and Medicaid) if ObamaCare is repealed by congressional Republicans under Trump.
+We explain what happens to cost assistance (Tax Credits, CSR, and Medicaid) if ObamaCare is repealed.

 In simple terms, there are only a few things to know about cost assistance under Donald Trump and a GOP controlled Congress.

 - Republicans have been trying to defund and repeal ObamaCare since it passed.
-Now that they are in power they have begun a “repeal and delay plan”.
+Now that they are in power they have begun a “repeal and delay plan.”
 This plan begins the defund and repeal process ASAP and delays the implementation of some repeal provisions while a replacement plan is worked on.
-The details of the full plan are currently uncertain, but the defund process has already begun.
-Learn about “repeal and delay”.
+The details of the full plan are currently uncertain, but the defunding process has already begun.
+Learn about “repeal and delay.”

-- Despite repeal efforts, for now ObamaCare is still the law of the land here in early January 2017.
-It is very unlikely cost assistance would be repealed before 2018 as that would require rescinding promised cost assistance from those who are enrolling now in 2017 (prior to any defund or repeal measures passing).
-This applies to both premium tax credits and cost sharing reduction subsidies.
-The same should generally be true for Medicaid expansion.
+- Despite repeal efforts, for now, ObamaCare is still the law of the land here in mid-2017.
+It is very unlikely that cost assistance would be repealed before 2018 as that would require rescinding promised cost assistance from those who are enrolling now in 2017 before any defund or repeal measures are passed.
+This applies to both premium tax credits and cost-sharing reduction subsidies.
+The same should be true for Medicaid expansion.
 That said, nothing is impossible.
 We will keep everyone updated.

-- The GOP has put plans on the table for cost assistance (they want age based instead of the current income based) and Medicaid (they want to privatize it and do lump sum payments to states, it is currently a public join state-federal program).
+- The GOP has put plans on the table for cost assistance (they want age based instead of the current income based) and Medicaid (they want to privatize it and make lump sum payments to states, it is currently a public joint state-federal program).

-Uncertainty and ambiguity aside, for now Open Enrollment 2017 is on, cost assistance is available to many families making less than 400% of the federal poverty level via the marketplace, employers must still offer coverage to full-time employees, and insurers can’t deny you, drop your coverage, or charge you more for having a preexisting condition.
+Uncertainty and ambiguity aside, for now, Open Enrollment 2017 was held as scheduled.
+Expected levels of cost assistance were available to many families making less than 400% of the federal poverty level through the marketplace.
+Employers must still offer coverage to full-time employees.
+Insurers can’t deny you, drop your coverage, or charge you more for having a preexisting condition.